 It is a well-known fact that being late is frowned upon in Japanese culture.
 Being late when you meet friends will not hurt your friendships badly as long as you apologize and don’t try to make up excuses.
-Actually, your Japanese friends might very well be the ones who are late.
-But in business culture, it’s a no-go, so you should make sure to be on time for your appointments with Japanese counterparts.
-However, trouble sometimes happens, and being late becomes unavoidable.
+Your Japanese friends might very well be the ones who are late.
+But in business culture, it’s a no-go, so you should be on time for your appointments with your Japanese counterparts.
+However, trouble sometimes happens, and being late is unavoidable.
 Here is what to say in such situations.

-If you notice you are going to be late or may be late, it is imperative to phone or message your Japanese counterpart to warn them in advance.
-In that case, first apologize, then announce how late you are likely to arrive.
+If you notice you will be late or may be late, it is imperative to phone or message your Japanese counterpart and warn them in advance.
+In that case, first apologize, then announce how late you will likely arrive.

 Here are a few useful time expressions:

-If you are warning your Japanese counterpart that you are going to be late, you may also include the reason why you are late in your sentence.
-On a cultural note, if your train is very late, you can receive an official paper from the clerk officers at your arrival station in order to prove to your employer your being late was not your fault.
+If you are warning your Japanese counterpart that you will be late, you may also include why you are late in your sentence.
+On a cultural note, if your train is very late, you can receive an official paper from the clerk officers at your arrival station to prove to your employer your being late was not your fault.

 Here are some common reasons for being late:

-Here are some reasons you may tell your Japanese colleagues (but not your customers!):
+Here are some reasons you may tell your Japanese colleagues (but not your clients!):

 Even if being late is not well perceived in Japanese culture, if this happens to you, don’t panic!
-Sincere apologies and the effort of using the correct Japanese expressions applying the tools above will surely help you smooth over any discomfort.
+Sincere apologies and the effort to use the correct Japanese expressions and apply the tools above will surely help you smooth over any discomfort.

 （Header photo credit: Pakutaso）